 I went in September, which was still dry season, and it was great because I had very little rain.

-You’ll want to think about which route and speed do you want to go.
-There are various Inca trail tours and mountain hikes that take you past Inca ruins, but only the Classic Inca Trail takes you on the traditional route by foot.
+In preparing for the Inca Trail, you’ll want to think about which route and speed you want to go.
+There are various Inca Trail tours and mountain hikes that take you past Inca ruins, but only the Classic Inca Trail takes you on the traditional route by foot.

 If this is your preference, you can also choose how long to take.
 The trail itself is 40km and is typically done over 4 days, but some providers offer 3 and 5-day options if you want to go at a faster or slower pace.
 I opted for the 4-day option, which seems to be the most popular.